 Floating point division and square root take considerably longer to compute than addition and multiplication.
 The latter two are computed directly while the former are usually computed with an iterative algorithm.
 The most common approach is to use a division-free Newton-Raphson iteration to get an approximation to the reciprocal of the denominator (division) or the reciprocal square root, and then multiply by the numerator (division) or input argument (square root).
-Done carefully, this approach can return a floating point number within 1 or 2 ULPs (Units in the Last Place) of the exact result.
+Done carefully, this approach can return a floating point number within 1 or 2 ULPs (Units in the Last Place) of the floating point number closest to the exact result.
 With more work, sometimes a lot more, the error can be reduced to half an ULP or less.